-Design and upcycle an old garment
+Design and upcycle an old garment - WW2 Make Do and Mend.

-- Electronical and Mechanical Systems - Game.

-- Research eco-conscious fashion designers. upcycle/ change / design and develop a garment / t-shirt for a fashion show. - Electrical and Mechanical
+Research WW2 make do and mend culture and make links with current eco-conscious fashion designers. upcycle/ change / design and develop a garment / t-shirt for a fashion show.